sir55/xbtit-3.x/README.md

 ## <a name="requirements"></a> :white_check_mark: Requirements

 - Web server with Apache or Lighttp installed and running
-- PHP 5.5 or higher (If you use php 4, you'll have to rename the phpmailer's folder phpmailer->phpmailer5 and phpmailer4->phpmailer)
+- PHP 7.2 (If you use php 4, you'll have to rename the phpmailer's folder phpmailer->phpmailer5 and phpmailer4->phpmailer)
-- MySQL 5.6 or higher
+- MySQL 5.6 or 5.7

-## <a name="docs"></a> :book: Documentation

-We are working on a wiki which will give information, installation steps, how to, etc ... at the moment it is a "work in progress" site: http://wiki.btiteam.eu

 ## <a name="credits"></a> :muscle: Credits